GraphQL vs REST: A Dialogue Between Frontend and Backend

 }

 One request.
-The response shape matches the query shape.
-When the design team wanted to add driver.phone, the frontend developer added it to the query and it just worked โ because the schema already exposed it.
-No backend ticket required.
+Response shape matches the query.
+When the design team wanted driver.phone, the frontend developer added one line to the query.
+No backend ticket.
+The schema already exposed that field โ just nobody was asking for it yet.

-This is the GraphQL sales pitch and it's real.
-I'm not going to pretend it isn't.
-For read-heavy applications with deeply nested data and a frontend team that iterates quickly on UI design, the developer experience improvement is significant.
+That's the GraphQL pitch in practice.
+For read-heavy applications with deeply nested data and a frontend team that iterates quickly on UI design, the developer experience improvement is substantial.
+Not exaggerating when I say it changed how fast our frontend people could move.

 But.

-The GraphQL server now had to resolve every field in that nested query.
-The naive implementation did exactly what you'd expect โ N+1 queries against the database.
-Fetching 10 shipments, then 10 individual status lookups, then 10 warehouse lookups, then 10 driver lookups.
-We'd moved the waterfall from the frontend to the backend.
-The network was faster (one round trip instead of 22), but the database was doing roughly the same amount of work.
+The naive GraphQL implementation did exactly what you'd predict: N+1 queries against the database.
+Fetch 10 shipments, then 10 individual status lookups, then 10 warehouse lookups, then 10 driver lookups.
+The network waterfall from the frontend had been replaced by a database waterfall on the backend.
+Network round trips were faster (one HTTP request instead of twenty-two), but the database was doing roughly the same total work.

 const warehouseLoader = new DataLoader(async (ids) => {